|

 These pages are dedicated to the work of George R. Stewart, best-selling novelist, historian, inventor of book-types, and author of Earth Abides.

-Stewart also worked out a new paradigm for literature.
-He wove human and natural sciences and history into his books, thus creating works with a multi-disciplinary perspective on events and places.
-And long before humans had actually seen it, Stewart’s books often included the view from space.
-So although the first Earth Day was not celebrated until 1969, Stewart was writing “Whole Earth” books decades earlier.
 He had a great influence on other authors and artists, and scientists.
 Authors Stephen King, Greg Bear, Kim Stanley Robinson, Page Stegner, Ivan Doig, and Keith Ferrell have acknowledged Stewart’s influence on their work.
 Creative people in other fields, including NASA-JPL’s Dr. James D. Burke, painter and Stewart scholar Steve Williams, Bancroft Library Archivist Anthony Bliss, Grammy-nominated composer and pianist Philip Aaberg, and Geographer Paul F. Starrs comment on Stewart’s role in shaping their work.
 (Aaberg even composed “A Soundtrack for Earth Abides.”)
 William Least Heat Moon includes several chapters about Stewart’s U.S. 40 in The Road to Quoz: An American Mosey.
-Pulitzer Prize-winning author Wallace Stegner wrote a definitive essay,“George R. Stewart and the American Land,” about Stewart’s work, And poet-novelist James Sallis has written a fine essay about Stewart’s great ecological novel: "Earth Abides: Stewart’s dark eulogy for humankind.”
-Stewart wrote in the mid-twentieth century.
-Several of his books have become literary classics and continue to sell well.
-Stewart’s great post-apocalyptic novel Earth Abides has been in continuous print (and twenty languages) since its first publication in 1949.
-The novel won the 1951 International Fantasy Award (the classic Chesley Bonestell/Willy Ley The Conquest of Space won the award in the non-fiction category).
-Recently, it was number eight on the Amazon sales list for States twentieth century fictional literature.
-Although Dr. Frederick Oswin Waage’s academic biography of George R. Stewart by was published in 1980, Stewart is not well-known to the literati of today.
-That is beginning to change.
-These pages are intended to accelerate the change, and bring Stewart and his works to the fame they so richly deserve.
-Visit our biographical pages for more on Stewart’s Life and Work, and our “books” page for images and descriptions of his published books.
+Pulitzer Prize-winning author Wallace Stegner wrote a definitive essay,“George R. Stewart and the American Land,” about Stewart’s work.
+And poet-novelist James Sallis has written a fine essay about Stewart’s great ecological novel: "Earth Abides: Stewart’s dark eulogy for humankind.”

 U.S. 40: Cross Section of the United States of America